Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Data

 Stellar masses were measured for each object by fixing the photometric redshift to $z_{\rm med}$, and re-fitting the SED using {\sc LePhare} with the \citet{Bruzual_2003} library.
-This template set included a \citet{Chabrier_2003} initial mass function, a \citet{Calzetti_2000} dust attenuation law and IGM absorption as in \citet{Madau_1995}.
-The resulting catalogs were cleaned of stars, AGN, artefacts and objects with contaminated photometry.
+This template set included a \citet{Chabrier_2003} IMF, a \citet{Calzetti_2000} dust attenuation law and IGM absorption as in \citet{Madau_1995}.
+The values were found to be in excellent agreement with those derived by the CANDELS team (see Table 2 of \citealt{McLeod_2021}), with a tight 1:1 relation and a typical scatter of $\pm 0.05$ dex.
+The resulting catalogs were then cleaned of stars, AGN, artifacts and objects with contaminated photometry.
 Finally, a further $\chi^{2}<40$ goodness-of-fit cut was implemented on the catalogs.